New Wormhole Solutions in a Viable $f(R)$ Gravity Model: Introduction

 \section{Introduction}

 Wormholes are compact regions of space-time with topologically simple boundaries and topologically non-trivial interiors \cite{Visser:1995cc}.
-They are solutions to the Einstein's field equation (EFE) of general relativity (GR), describing two asymptotically flat regions of space-time connected by a `throat'.
+They are solutions to the Einstein's field equation (EFE) of General Relativity (GR), describing two asymptotically flat regions of space-time connected by a `throat'.
 Both asymptotically flat surfaces may be separated by arbitrarily large distances.
 Stable wormhole solutions can be formulated in GR \cite{Morris:1988cz} at the expense of violating the null energy condition (NEC), which ensures that the observed energy density of matter fields in the EFEs is positive for any observer.
 Traversable wormholes in GR can be described by the following line element \cite{Morris:1988cz} :

 where $\Phi(r)$ determines the gravitational redshift, and is called the redshift function; and $b(r)$ determines the spatial shape of the wormhole, and is called the wormhole shape function.
-Traversable wormholes allow signals that fall in one asymptotically flat region to emerge through the throat (located at some $r=r_0$) in the other asymptotically flat region.
+Traversable wormholes allow signals that fall in an asymptotically flat region to emerge through the throat (located at some $r=r_0$) in a different asymptotically flat region.
 In order for the wormhole described by Eq. \eqref{mtle} to be traversable, the following constraints are imposed on the metric functions $\Phi(r)$ and $b(r)$.
 Firstly, event horizons are not allowed in wormhole space-times.
-Horizons in spherically symmetric space-times are identified by physically non-singular surfaces at $g_{00}=-e^{2\Phi}\rightarrow 0$.
-Thus, we impose the constraint that $\Phi(r)$ must be finite everywhere throughout the space-time.
+Horizons in spherically symmetric space-times are identified by physically non-singular surfaces at $g_{00}=-e^{2\Phi}\rightarrow 0$, which leads to the constraint that $\Phi(r)$ must be finite everywhere throughout the space-time.
 Secondly, the throat of the wormhole is located at some minimum radius $r=r_0$, where $b(r_0) = r_0$.
-Since the corresponding metric component is singular at the throat, the proper distance $l(r)$ must be well-behaved.
+Since the corresponding metric component is singular at the throat, the proper distance $l(r)$, defined in Eq.
+2, must be well-behaved.